mm6/InternetOfThingsCourse/projects/project3/Project3_F21.md

 0. See Project 2 and run an instance of MQTT.

 1. Using the Node-RED flow from Part 4, publish the light values read from the sensor on the Argon to MQTT.
 Use an "mqtt out" node and publish to the topic "lightValues" with a quality of service equal to 0.
+Set the sever to “localhost:1883” on the "mqtt out" node.
+This assumes that mosquito is running on that port.

 :checkered_flag: Submit a screenshot showing Node-RED receiving the light values from the Argon and publishing JSON strings to MQTT.
 The MQTT window should be visible in your screenshot.
 Name the file "Node-RED2.jpg".